yefremov/jsdom/lib/newapi1.md

 jsdom's most powerful ability is that it can execute scripts inside the jsdom.
 These scripts can modify the content of the page and access all the web platform APIs jsdom implements.

-However, this is also highly dangerous, when dealing with untrusted content.
+However, this is also highly dangerous when dealing with untrusted content.
 The jsdom sandbox is not foolproof, and code running inside the DOM's `<script>`s can, if it tries hard enough, get access to the Node environment, and thus to your machine.
 As such, the ability to execute scripts embedded in the HTML is disabled by default:

 ```js
 const dom = jsdom(`<body>